UTSA vs. Southern Miss NCAA Football Odds, Plays and Insights | November 13, 2021

 - Southern Miss has one win against the spread in nine games this year.

-- This year, the Golden Eagles are winless ATS when entering a game as an underdog of 33.5 points or more.
+- The Golden Eagles have yet to cover the spread this year when underdogs by 33 points or more.

-- Southern Miss' games this year have eclipsed the over/under two times in nine opportunities (22.2%).
+- Southern Miss' games this season have gone over the total in just two out of nine opportunities (22.2%).

-- When Southern Miss piles up over 337.0 yards, the team is 1-1 against the spread and 1-1 overall.
+- When Southern Miss totals over 337.0 yards, the team is 1-1 against the spread and 1-1 overall.

-- This year the Golden Eagles have turned the ball over 22 times, five more than the Roadrunners' takeaways (17).
+- The Golden Eagles have turned the ball over 22 times this season, five more turnovers than the Roadrunners have forced (17).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.